 The discussion included 3 axes:

-The seminar concludes with recommendations that will be submitted to the preparatory meeting of the Cedar Conference in Paris.
+The seminar concluded with recommendations that will be submitted to the preparatory meeting of the Cedar Conference in Paris.

 We believe it is only through a participatory approach to policy formulation and debate that Lebanon can succeed in forging ahead more effective economic policy choices.Check the program